difference between male plants and female plants

 What's more?

-If you're the exploratory type and are interested in crossing male and female pot plants, then you must know the plants' gender.
+If you're the exploratory type and are interested in crossing male and female pot plants, then you must know the plant's gender.
 This will give you control and many options to consider in crossing different breeds of these plants.

-When Do Plants Reveal their Gender?
+When Do Plants Reveal Their Gender?

 Having realized the need to know plants' gender, the next step is knowing how soon you can recognize their genders so you can separate them on time.